Relativistic Black-Scholes model: Heat, Dirac and the telegraphers

 \subsection{Euclidean time}

-It is a simple observation that the Schr\"odnger equation of a free particle results in the diffusion equation when multiplying time by the imaginary unit $t \to-it$.
-In Physics literature this procedure has many names: Wick rotation, analytical continuation, Euclidean time.
-This correspondence is only formal as the map $t \to -it$ has no physical reason (in fact, one may as well make the mass imaginary, $m \to i m$, also arriving at the heat equation - clearly there is no physical content here).
+It is well known that the Schr\"odnger equation in imaginary time, for a free particle, results in the diffusion equation.
+This correspondence is only formal as the map $t \to -it$ has no physical reason.
 On the other hand, that map immediately suggests that if one would like to generalize the diffusion equation to the relativistic case one should use the Euclidean version of the Dirac equation.
-This reasoning can be captured in the following diagram
+This reasoning can be captured in the following diagram {

-(where $v$ is a velocity, $c$ is the speed of light) when assumed that it closes.
+} (where $v$ is a velocity, $c$ is the speed of light) when assumed that it closes.

 However, by blindly using the Euclidean Dirac equation in this way, one loses understanding of the underlying stochastic process.
-For example, the object satisfying the Dirac equation is a spinor which in turn has many components (depending on dimensionality of the problem - in our case, 1+1 dimensions, the spinor has two real components).
-Therefore a question about the interpretation of these components in terms of applications in finance, is not answered as such.
-Nevertheless there exists a clear and rigorous connection between stochastic processes and the Euclidean Dirac equation which follows form \cite{Kac} and \cite{JS}.
+For example, the object satisfying the Dirac equation is a spinor which in turn has many components (in our case, 1+1 dimensions, the spinor has two real components).
+Therefore the interpretation of these components in terms of applications in finance, is not clear.
+However there exists a rigorous connection between stochastic processes and the Euclidean Dirac equation which follows form \cite{Kac} and \cite{JS}, which we shall use.